wit543/final-project/README.md

+Question | Answer
 -|-
-Why people need to buy our product?
 Why make our product stand out?
 Moral problem?
 What wrong with the current product in the market?

+Why people need to buy our product?

 ## Team members